freyssin/elmis/README.md

 ### WS2812.lua

-This component correponds to the use of the Wemos WS2812 led shield.
+This component correponds to the use of the Wemos WS2812 RGB led shield.
-Be careful, the Wemos WS2812 led shield is not compatible with i2c components like SHT30 or DHT12.
+Be careful, the Wemos WS2812 led shield is not compatible with the ws2812 NodeMCU module.
+A solution is to modify the wiring to release the pin D2 (also used by I2C) and use the pin D4 (used by ws2812 module) to control the led.

 The led state is defined first by its status (on | off), and second by its color.
 There are 7 predefined colors: red, green, blue, yellow, magenta, cyan and